iAbhishek91/google-cloud/Q.md

 To get max performance, attach multiple local devices(16 to 24), group them using logical volume.
 Consider using VM with 32 or more vCPU.

+## Which data storage service provides data warehouse services for storing data but also offers an interactive SQL interface for querying the data

+Big Query

 ## What are the ways we can mitigate VMs unavailability

 - **Regional MIG**: distributes your VMs across multiple zone.